World Horse Welfare RoR pilot scheme sees first horse rehomed

 Di Arbuthnot, Retraining of Racehorses Chief Executive

-September 2015 is World Horse Welfare’s annual Rehome a Horse month which shines a light on the horses and ponies who are looking for homes but also showcases the stories of the 1,700 World Horse Welfare horses and ponies currently out in homes around the country from those competing at eventing, dressage, vaulting and showjumping to pleasure driving, hacking, side-saddle and those who provide faithful friendship to their rehomers and equine companions.
+September 2015 is World Horse Welfare’s annual Rehome a horse month which shines a light on the horses and ponies who are looking for homes but also showcases the stories of the 1,700 World Horse Welfare horses and ponies currently out in homes around the country from those competing at eventing, dressage, vaulting and showjumping to pleasure driving, hacking, side-saddle and those who provide faithful friendship to their rehomers and equine companions.

 Topics